daniel8lopes/omnia3/docs/pages/omnia3/Tutorials/omnia3_multisystemconnectortutorial.md

 2. Through the left side menu, create a new connector by accessing the option ***Connectors / Add new***.
 Set its Code and Name as "AnalogSoundConnector"

-3. Select the connector, and a modal with connector data should be shown.
+3. On connectors list, select the previously created connector, and a modal with its data should be shown.

 4. Now we are going to grant the connector access privileges for the tenant.
 Access the option ***Security / Roles***, and select Administration role for the tenant (the tenant code with prefix "Administration")